visulima/visulima/packages/jsdoc-open-api/docs/short/describing-parameters.md

 ### Cookie parameters
 Operations can also pass parameters in the `Cookie` header, as `Cookie: name=value`.
-Multiple cookie parameters are sent in the same header, separated by a semicolon and space.
+Multiple cookie parameters are sent in the same header, separated by a semicolon, and space.

 ```
 GET /api/users